leBluem/2010homepage/readme.md

 ## blumetools

-view this as old school version: https://lebluem.github.io/

-Freeware programs for windows, some with source code.
-Use it as you wish.
+Freeware (some with source code): use it as you wish.
 No licence stuff.
 Use at your own risk.
 Unpack und run.
 All programs and sources packed with ZIP.
 Binaries additionally packed with [UPX](http://www.oberhumer.com/opensource/upx/).
 Screenshoots not always from current version.

 #### TrafMon 1.5